Please note: some items require the Adobe Acrobat PDF Reader, which can be downloaded from the Adobe website.

 Most registrants should select “Poster“.
 There is very limited space for 15 minute presentations.
 Please keep in mind that all Expo winners must prepare a poster for the follow up events, regardless of presentation format in the Research and Creativity Expo.

 Poster Presentations: Presenters are asked to be available for at least one hour to discuss their work with attendees at the Expo.
 Size of posters is limited to 3′ (top to bottom) by 4′ (side to side); recommended layout can be found below under Resources.

 Panel Presentations: Presenters will have a maximum of 15 minutes to present with 5 minutes for questions.

 Video Installations: Maximum of 15 minutes in duration.

-Poster Presentation Layouts can be found online at:
+Poster Presentation Layouts

 Please note: some items require a free Microsoft Office Viewer.
 Please select the appropriate viewer and download it from the Microsoft web site.
 Each Office file type link is labeled as such.

 Communicating Beyond Your Discipline Workshop: Practice for the Research Expo

 Registration for these workshops are open to UNCG Graduate Students registered to participate in the 2014 Graduate Research and Creativity Expo.